offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="ui.ONLY_SHOW_RELEVANT_REPOS" href="#ui.ONLY_SHOW_RELEVANT_REPOS">`ui.ONLY_SHOW_RELEVANT_REPOS`</a>:
   Whether to only show relevant repos on the explore page when no keyword is specified and default sorting is used.
-  A repo is considered irrelevant if it's a fork or if it has no metadata (no description, no icon, no topic):
+  A repo is considered irrelevant if it's a fork or if it has no metadata (no description, no icon, no topic).:
   ```ini
   ONLY_SHOW_RELEVANT_REPOS = false
   ```